 Planning your vacation may become a little less exciting when you have a furry friend who is not that into sightseeing.
-As opposed to dogs, most of cats belong to ‘stay-at-home’ type of personalities.
+As opposed to dogs, most cats belong to the ‘stay-at-home’ type of personalities.
 They get attached to their environment no less than to their humans, so traveling can be too stressful for them.
 However, there is a way to make sure that your cat is safe and sound back at home while you are chilling on the beach or hiking in the mountains.

 Getting a cat sitter

 If you work at the office, your cat is probably used to staying home alone for long periods of time.
 In this case, he wouldn’t mind spending few days in his pleasant solitude with a nice cat sitter coming once or twice a day to refill the food and water bowls, clean the litter box and play a little.

 If you’re lucky enough to have friendly pet-loving neighbors, you can kindly ask some of them to hold this important mission.
 Pro tip: homemade cookies are usually the best for persuasion.
 In case your neighbor adheres to a low-carb diet, you can offer some money or same pet sitting service in your turn.
 Just make an agreement, and you would never have to ask yourself a question what to do with cat while on vacation.